California State University, Fullerton

 California State University, Fullerton (CSUF or Cal State Fullerton) is a public research university in Fullerton, California, United States.
 With a total enrollment of more than 41,000, it has the largest student body of the California State University (CSU) system, and its graduate student body of more than 5,000 is one of the largest in the CSU and in all of California.
 As of fall 2016, the school had 2,083 faculty, of whom 782 were on the tenure track.
-The university offers 109 degree programs: 55 undergraduate degrees and 54 graduate degrees, including 3 doctoral programs.
+The university offers 109 degree programs: 55 undergraduate degrees and 54 graduate degrees, including three doctoral programs.

-Cal State Fullerton is classified among "R2: Doctoral Universities – High research activity".
+Cal State Fullerton is classified among "Research 2: High Research Spending and Doctorate Production".
 It is also a Hispanic-Serving Institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander Serving Institution (AANAPISI).

 CSUF athletic teams compete in Division I of the NCAA and are collectively known as the CSUF Titans.
 They compete in the Big West Conference.